varsharain-a11y/RBAC-cluster-with-CP7.4/README.md

 confluent iam rbac role-binding list --kafka-cluster zZAvCRqgQ1OZNumPCozEsg --principal User:euler
 ~~~

-Start Control center service and access console on public ip of the broker on which c3 is running , you can use :
+Start Control center service and access console on public_ip:9021 of the broker on which c3 is running , you can use :
 Username: gauss
 Password: password
 or
 Username: euler
 Password: password